Death and Dying

 This variant takes away some of that predictability.
 No longer does a dying character have a set number of rounds to live.
 This heightens the tension in combat when one of your allies has fallen, because you don’t know exactly when the clock is going to run out.

 With this variant, characters can’t be reduced to negative hit points — 0 is the minimum.
 There is no automatic hit point total at which a character dies.
-Instead, any character who takes damage that reduces his hit points to 0 must make a Fortitude save (all Fortitude saves mentioned in the Death and Dying section are “Death and Dying” Fortitude saves unless specified otherwise) to avoid falling unconscious or dying.
-You cannot press your luck on a Death and Dying Fortitude saving throw, regardless of whether you just got knocked to 0 or are at 0 and have to make another Death and Dying save for some reason.
-Fear effects and stress effects (such as shaken) affect you as-normal if you were conscious immediately before the roll.
-Worse, while you’re at 0 hit points your reserve points do not function in any way.
-The amount of lethal damage that brought you to 0 and ever since then is tracked by the GM as your “wounds”.
+Instead, any character who takes damage that reduces his hit points to 0 must make a Fortitude save (called an “Injury Save”) to avoid falling unconscious or dying.
+Fear effects and stress effects (such as shaken T) don’t affect you while you’re unconscious, but do apply if you’re conscious at the time you make an Injury Save.
+However, while you’re at 0 hit points your reserve points do not function in any way.
+The amount of lethal damage that brought you to 0 and ever since then is tracked on your character sheet as your “wounds”.
+Wounds make it much harder to stay alive, and persist until you have them removed by resting or getting treated by a doctor.

 When a creature’s hit points are reduced to 0 by lethal damage, note how much lethal damage brought it to 0.
-This is added to their current amount of wounds tracked by the GM.
-The creature must attempt a Fortitude save (DC 10, +1 per 5 wounds).
+This is added to their current amount of wounds.
+The creature must attempt an Injury Save (DC 10, +1 per 5 wounds), keeping in mind if they’re conscious at the time then stress effects do apply to this roll (they very likely are shaken T and thus take a -2 penalty to the saving throw).
 Success means the character is disabled; failure indicates that he is dying.
 Failure by 10 or more means the character is dead.
 If the character rolls a natural 3, he is dying.
 Calculate the numeric result; if he missed the DC by 10 or more, he is dead.
 NPCs and enemies make the save with a roll instead of using their fortitude score.
-A quesar or living construct that would gain the dying condition instead becomes inert (as does a quesar that would die).
+A quesar or living construct that would gain the dying condition instead becomes inert (as does a quesar that would die outright).

 |GM’s Note: Mentions of the term “FP” in the flow charts refer to Fortitude Points, a new “gradual defense” all creatures have.|

 A disabled character is conscious, but can only take a single move or standard action each turn (but not both, nor can she take full-round actions).
 She moves at half speed.
-Taking move actions doesn’t risk further injury, but if a disabled character takes any standard action (or any other action the GM deems strenuous, including some free, swift, or immediate actions such as casting a quickened spell) that leaves her at 0 hit points, she must succeed on a Fortitude save (against the same DC as made previously) to remain disabled; otherwise, she becomes dying after she completes the action.
+Taking move actions doesn’t risk further injury, but if a disabled character (except for a quesar or living construct) takes any standard action (or any other action the GM deems strenuous, including some free, swift, or immediate actions such as casting a quickened spell) that leaves her at 0 hit points, she must succeed on an Injury Save (against the same DC as made previously, keeping in mind if they’re conscious at the time then stress effects do apply to this roll) to remain disabled; otherwise, she becomes dying after she completes the action.

-If a disabled character takes any new lethal damage, that is added to their wounds as well, and she must make a new Fortitude save (DC 10, +1 per 5 wounds), but any result other than dead means the character is now dying.
-A disabled character who is dealt (or who is currently suffering from) any nonlethal damage is unconscious but does not begin dying.
-A creature with the living construct subtype that becomes disabled is unaffected by strenuous activity, but does still have to make a fortitude save if he takes new lethal damage.
+If a disabled character takes any new lethal damage, that is added to their wounds as well, and she must make a new Injury Save (DC 10, +1 per 5 wounds), but any result other than dead means the character is now dying.
+A disabled character who is dealt (or who is currently suffering from) any nonlethal damage is unconscious and helpless but does not begin dying.
+A creature with the living construct subtype that becomes disabled is unaffected by strenuous activity, but does still have to make an Injury Save if he takes new lethal damage.

-A quesar or a creature with the living construct subtype that would gain the dying condition instead becomes inert.
+A quesar or living construct that would gain the dying condition instead becomes inert.
 A creature that would otherwise be destroyed at 0 HP is destroyed.

-Only quesars or creatures with the living construct subtype can become inert.
-An inert creature is unconscious and can take no actions.
+Only quesars or living constructs can become inert.
+An inert creature is unconscious and helpless and can take no actions.
 A quesar returns to 1 HP after 1 minute of being in daylight (as described in its fast healing ability) without taking any more lethal damage (more lethal damage has no other effects on a quesar).
-If an inert living construct takes lethal damage, that damage is added to their wounds and it must make a new Fortitude save (DC 10, +1 per 5 wounds).
+If an inert living construct takes lethal damage, that damage is added to their wounds and it must make a new Injury Save (DC 10, +1 per 5 wounds).
 If the living construct fails the save, it dies.
 Otherwise, it remains inert.

-A stable character is unconscious.
-If a stable character takes any new lethal damage, that damage is added to her wounds and she must make a new Fortitude save (DC 10, +1 per 5 wounds) to remain stable.
+A stable character is unconscious and helpless.
+If a stable character takes any new lethal damage, that damage is added to her wounds and she must make a new Injury Save (DC 10, +1 per 5 wounds) to remain stable.
 If the character fails the save, she becomes dying, otherwise she remains stable.

-Every hour, a stable character must succeed on a Fortitude save (DC 10, +1 per 5 wounds) to remain stable.
+Every hour, a stable character must succeed on an Injury Save (DC 10, +1 per 5 wounds) to remain stable.
 If the character fails the hourly save, he becomes dying instead.
 If the character succeeds on the hourly save by less than 5, he does not get any worse, but does not improve.
-However, if the character stabilized himself with no help, the DC increases by +1 per hour beyond the first (anything else can still stabilize you properly).
-Either way, he is still stable and unconscious, and must continue to make Fortitude saves every hour.
-If the character succeeds on the hourly save by 5 or more, he becomes conscious and has 1 hit point (any nonlethal damage still applies).
-Any number of characters can each grant a stable character a +2 bonus on his hourly Fortitude save to remain stable by tending to him for at least 10 minutes during the hour between saves and by making a DC 15 Heal check.
+However, if the character stabilized himself with no help, the DC for this now-special Injury Save increases by +1 per hour beyond the first (anything else can still stabilize you properly).
+Either way, he is still stable and unconscious, and must continue to make Injury Saves every hour.
+If the character succeeds on the hourly save by 5 or more, he becomes conscious and has 1 hit point (any nonlethal damage or strife still applies).
+Any number of characters can each grant a stable character a +2 bonus on his hourly Injury Save to remain stable by tending to him for at least 10 minutes during the hour between saves and by making a DC 15 Heal check.

 A creature with the living construct subtype that would gain the stable condition instead becomes inert.